 An increased sample of SNe Ia will reduce the allowed ranges of various cosmological parameters due to improved statistics (Pandey, 2013).
 However, accurate determination of the dark energy EOS parameter still relies on a better control of the systematic effects in determining the distance to each SNe Ia.
 The larger systematic uncertainties include dust absorption, environmental dependencies of the observables, and possible evolution with redshift (e.g., Howell 2011; Wang et al. 2013).
 Because of the huge light collecting area, IR capability, and the powerful AO system, TMT will make important contributions to unveil the nature of SNe Ia and improve their applications in precision cosmology.

 Massive stars end their lives as core-collapse SNe.
 As a result of core-collapse, a shock wave is formed in the star, which propagates its stellar mantle outward.
 When the shock wave emerges from the stellar surface, a fireball suddenly appears.
-This is the brightest radiative phenomenon in a supernova, called “shock breakout”, see Figure 9.4.
+This is the brightest radiative phenomenon in a supernova, called “shock breakout” (see Figure 9.4 of the TMT Detailed Science Case).
 Its observational properties, e.g., duration and color, strongly depend on the pre-supernova radius; the shock breakout of a star with a larger pre-supernova radius has a longer duration and redder color.
 Therefore, detection of shock breakout will provide a direct link between SNe and their progenitor stars.
 The typical duration and peak wavelength are several seconds to 1 day and soft X-ray to ultraviolet, respectively.
 Since the shock breakout can be detected even z > 1, it can be used to probe the star formation rate at high redshifts (e.g., Chugai et al. 2000).
 However, the short duration and soft X-ray/UV-peaked spectra make the detection of shock breakout difficult.
 There are only serendipitous detections in the rising phase of a Type Ib SN (at 27 Mpc, Soderberg et al. 2008), Type II plateau SN (z = 0.185, Schawinski et al. 2008; Gezari et al. 2008), and SN II-P (z = 0.324, Gezari et al. 2008).

-In spite of the soft X-ray/UV-peaked spectra, it is shown that the shock breakouts will be most effectively detected by optical facilities, such as Subaru/Hyper Suprime-Cam (HSC) and LSST, with deep and wide-field capability (Tominaga et al. 2011).
+In spite of the soft X-ray/UV-peaked spectra, it is shown that the shock breakouts will be most effectively detected by optical facilities, such as Subaru/Hyper Suprime-Cam (HSC) and the Rubin Observatory, with deep and wide-field capability (Tominaga et al. 2011).
 The redshift range of the detection extends to z ≥ 2.5 with the limiting magnitude in g’ band of 27.5 mag.
 According to theoretical predictions, the typical decline rate of the shock breakout is 0.1 mag/hr at z = 2 and a quasi-black body spectrum characterizing the shock breakout is more clearly identified at earlier phases (Gezari et al. 2008).
 The first role of TMT for studies of shock breakouts is a spectroscopic identification.
 This is achieved only with a rapid (< 1 night) target of opportunity (ToO) observation.
 Since the shock breakout is blue and has smooth spectra, the most suitable instrument is WFOS with R≤500.
 Spectroscopic data taken with 1-2 hr sampling would give unique information of the temperature evolution on the first day of SNe.
 The second role is a continuous (∼ 2 − 3 days) observation following the first ToO observation to reveal the spectral evolution of supernovae during the very early epochs in which metal lines gradually become prominent.
 The evolution will provide clues to properties of shock breakouts and supernovae, e.g., pre-supernova radius, CSM structure, and mass loss at the last stage of the evolution.

 Core-collapse supernovae are the fates of massive stars with short life times and thus can be used to trace the star formation history of the Universe.
 Although such a study has been difficult at high redshift due to their faintness, a combination of planned transient surveys with 8-10m class telescopes and spectroscopic identification by TMT will dramatically change this situation.
 Since SNe are detectable even in diffuse galaxies, the derived cosmic star formation history is independent/complementary to that derived from galaxy studies.